 After both sides make their arguments, a ruling could take months—at which point the case could go to the Supreme Court.
 In the meantime, Congress will almost certainly continue to deliberate the topic.
 The new Democratic chair of the House Communications Subcommittee, Rep. Mike Doyle of Pennsylvania, vowed to make net neutrality the first hearing of his chairmanship.
 An effort to undo the FCC’s repeal failed to get enough votes to move forward in December under the last Congress.

 So far, internet providers appear to be treading lightly—they’re almost certainly going to be more cautious as the issue works its way through the courts.
-The scary part for consumers is that if ISPs do beginning manipulating how we experience the web, it could happen piecemeal, with one free service here and one slower website there, until one day we’re all living on a very different web.
+The scary part for consumers is that if ISPs do begin manipulating how we experience the web, it could happen piecemeal, with one free service here and one slower website there, until one day we’re all living on a very different web.
 Comcast, Verizon, and their peers can be patient; they’ve certainly waited long enough.